Gr0innft/ws/content/collections/pages/home.md

 - [Watch some Statamic videos](https://youtube.com/statamic) on YouTube.
 - [Join our Discord chat](https://statamic.com/discord) and meet thousands of other Statamic developers.
 - [Start a discussion](https://github.com/statamic/cms/discussions) and get answers to your questions.
-- [Star Statamic on Github](https://github.com/statamic/cms) if you enjoy using it! testing this out hi
+- [Star Statamic on Github](https://github.com/statamic/cms) if you enjoy using it! testing this out hi blablahahahhahahahha